Hamburger SV: Entry into the Bundesliga

-Soon after, Germany's first professional football league, the Bundesliga, was formed, with HSV one of 16 clubs invited to join that first season.
+Germany's first professional football league, the Bundesliga, was formed, with HSV one of 16 clubs invited to join that first season.
 Hamburger SV was the only original Bundesliga side to have played continuously in the top flight – without ever having been relegated – from when the league was formed in 1963, until they were relegated in the 2017–18 season, finishing in 17th place.
 They had shared that special status with Eintracht Frankfurt and 1.
 FC Kaiserslautern until 1996, and with 1.
 FC Köln until 1998.
-Altogether, 49 other sides have come and gone since the league's inception.
-The Bundesliga celebrated its 40th anniversary on 24 August 2004 with a match between "The Dinosaur", as the club has been affectionately nicknamed due to its old age, and Bayern Munich, the league's most successful side.
+The Bundesliga celebrated its 40th anniversary on 24 August 2004 with a match between "The Dinosaur", as the club has been nicknamed due to its old age, and Bayern Munich, the league's most successful side.

 In August 1963, HSV defeated Borussia Dortmund 3–0 at Hanover's Niedersachsenstadion to win the club's first DFB-Pokal.
-In the same month, the club played its first ever Bundesliga match, drawing 1–1 with Preußen Münster.
+In the same month, the club played its first Bundesliga match, drawing 1–1 with Preußen Münster.
 HSV finished the Bundesliga's first season in sixth place, with Uwe Seeler scoring 30 goals to secure the Torjägerkanone.
 He was also named Footballer of the Year for the second time.
 The DFB-Pokal victory enabled HSV to play in the 1963–64 European Cup Winners' Cup, where they reached the quarter-final, falling to Lyon.

 In 1967, HSV again reached the final of the DFB-Pokal where they were defeated 4–0 by Bayern Munich.
 HSV, however, were admitted to the following season's European Cup Winners' Cup, where they lost to Milan in the final.

 In 1970, Seeler was named Footballer of the Year for the third time.
 He retired at the end of the 1971–72 season in front of 72,000 fans at the Volksparkstadion.
 He ended his career with 137 goals from 239 Bundesliga matches and 507 goals from 587 appearances in all competitions.
-In the same season, HSV played in the UEFA Cup for the first time but were knocked out in the first round by Scottish side St Johnstone.
+In the same season, HSV played in the UEFA Cup for the first time, but were knocked out in the first round by Scottish side St Johnstone.